Meneer-de-Bruin/WCT-API/apis/api-groups_GET.rst

 Retrieve Groups (GET)
 =====================

-Returns all groups with a subset of the available information based upon given filter and sorting.
+Returns all groups with a subset of the available information based upon given filter.

 Version
 -------